ombulabs/blog/_posts/2018-06-25-refactoring-with-design-patterns.markdown

 end
 ```

-We can easily see that the `calculate_net_salary` will massive grow each time that we need to add a new country.
+We can easily see that the `calculate_net_salary` will massively grow each time that we need to add a new country.
 This situation breaks the [open/closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) that says: *"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"*.
 This means that to make a class do new things you shouldn’t need to change the class itself.

 If we can not extend the `calculate_net_salary` method to make a new country calculation without a lot of modification we are not following this principle.
 To solve this situation we can apply the Strategy Pattern to refactor our code.

-The <strong>Strategy</strong> is a behavioral design patter that suggests to take a class that does something important in a lot of different ways and extract all these algorithms into separate classes called strategies.
+The <strong>Strategy</strong> is a behavioral design pattern that suggests to take a class that does something important in a lot of different ways and extract all these algorithms into separate classes called strategies.
 The original class, called *context*, will receive a field that references to one of the strategies.

 With that concept in mind we can refactor the context class: